Since the COVID pandemic, there has been a paradigm shift in the utilization of real assets.

-This metric helps calculate productivity, measuring actual output against maximum potential production and providing insights into how far away an organization or business is from reaching its fullest potential.
+This metric helps calculate productivity quantify usage rates among a body of assets.
 It measures how much of a company’s available resources are being used and can help identify if there is potential for improvement.

-Organizations can work towards achieving maximum efficiency while minimizing costs by understanding how to measure resources effectively and efficiently use them.
+Organizations can work towards achieving maximum utilization efficiency while minimizing costs by quantifying the use of their assets, increasing visibility and the opportunity to maximize the use of the resource.
 Now let’s take a detailed look at the benefits it can provide for a business.

 Benefits of Capacity Utilization Analysis: